 The number of addresses containing at least 10 BTC has reached its historical maximum

 The Decrypt portal drew attention to growth in the number of bitcoin addresses.
-It reports that the number of addresses containing at least 10 coins (which is more than 100 thousand dollars) has reached a record level.
+It reports that the number of addresses containing at least 10 coins (which is more than $100,000) has reached a record level.
 By 1 September, they reached 157,000.
 Meanwhile, almost 615,000 addresses hold less than 10 BTC.
-0.5% of the addresses hold up to 100 coins.
+Some 0.5% of the addresses hold up to 100 coins.